UT Arlington hosts Durazo-Frescas and Grand Canyon

 Arlington, Texas; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: Grand Canyon takes on UT Arlington after Alyssa Durazo-Frescas scored 21 points in Grand Canyon’s 74-56 victory over the Cal Baptist Lancers.
+BOTTOM LINE: Grand Canyon takes on UT Arlington after Alyssa Durazo-Frescas scored 21 points in Grand Canyon’s 74-56 win against the Cal Baptist Lancers.

-The Mavericks are 10-0 on their home court.
-UT Arlington ranks third in the WAC with 11.1 offensive rebounds per game led by Avery Brittingham averaging 3.3.
+The Mavericks have gone 10-0 at home.
+UT Arlington leads the WAC in rebounding, averaging 34.4 boards.
+Avery Brittingham paces the Mavericks with 9.1 rebounds.

-The Antelopes are 12-0 in WAC play.
-Grand Canyon has a 22-2 record in games decided by 10 points or more.
+The Antelopes are 12-0 against WAC opponents.
+Grand Canyon has a 1-0 record in games decided by 3 points or fewer.

-UT Arlington’s average of 4.2 made 3-pointers per game is 1.2 fewer made shots on average than the 5.4 per game Grand Canyon gives up.
-Grand Canyon averages 7.7 made 3-pointers per game this season, 1.9 more made shots on average than the 5.8 per game UT Arlington allows.
+UT Arlington’s average of 4.2 made 3-pointers per game is 1.2 fewer made shots on average than the 5.4 per game Grand Canyon allows.
+Grand Canyon scores 10.6 more points per game (78.0) than UT Arlington gives up to opponents (67.4).

 The matchup Thursday is the first meeting of the season between the two teams in conference play.

-TOP PERFORMERS: Koi Love is shooting 51.7% and averaging 16.2 points for the Mavericks.
-Taliyah Clark is averaging 13.3 points over the last 10 games.
+TOP PERFORMERS: Taliyah Clark is shooting 32.6% from beyond the arc with 1.8 made 3-pointers per game for the Mavericks, while averaging 10.6 points.
+Koi Love is shooting 48.4% and averaging 13.6 points over the past 10 games.

-Trinity San Antonio is averaging 15.7 points, 5.5 assists and 2.7 steals for the Antelopes.
-Tiarra Brown is averaging 14.6 points over the last 10 games.
+Durazo-Frescas averages 4.0 made 3-pointers per game for the Antelopes, scoring 15.0 points while shooting 46.8% from beyond the arc.
+Trinity San Antonio is shooting 46.0% and averaging 17.9 points over the last 10 games.

 LAST 10 GAMES: Mavericks: 6-4, averaging 73.4 points, 32.4 rebounds, 15.2 assists, 10.3 steals and 4.0 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 69.7 points per game.